fenago/puppet-course/quickstart/md/Lab_10.md

 ![](./images/cert4.png)

-Note that about connection will fail because when need to accept connection request from agent on the master node.
+Note that about connection will fail because we have to accept connection request from agent on the master node.
 At this point, the Puppet agent is installed and configured.
 Now, you can proceed to the next step.

 Sign Puppet Agent Certificate